marove2000/UniBadge-9x9/README.md

 | U2         | SOP-16 CD4017      | 1        |                                |

 ### Capacitor-Table for C3
-The frequency can be set by different capacitors for C3.
+The frequency is determined by the value of C3.
 Always on: The frequency is so fast, it looks like all (soldered) LEDs are always on.

 | Frequency | Capacitor Value (C3) \[F\] |
 | --------- | -------------------------- |